 Nothing lasts forever.
-But you can take good care of your furnace and help it running till its expected lifespan without needing a furnace service Saskatoon or without causing any sudden trouble.
+But you can take good care of your furnace and help it run till its expected lifespan without needing a furnace service in Saskatoon or without causing any sudden trouble.
 Let’s look at some of the causes which shorten the lifespan of your furnace:

 Frequency of maintenance:

 Like our body can’t run adequately without seeing a doctor, your furnace requires necessary maintenance frequently to run efficiently.
 Regular maintenance is a must-do to upkeep the health of your furnace.
-As a thumb rule, call Efficiency Heating and Cooling at (306)-384-4328 to get the entire HVAC system examined and maintained at least once in a year.
+As a thumb rule, call Efficiency Heating, Cooling & Fireplaces at (306) 384-4328 to get the entire HVAC system examined and maintained at least once a year.